 During the first two months of his detention, Bertrand was denied access to his family.
 He was again denied family visits from 2 January 2018 after a human rights activist, Marc Ona posted a Facebook message on behalf of Bertrand whom he had visited in prison together with Bertrand’s partner.
 The President of the High Court of Libreville reinstated Bertrand’s family visits on 29 January.

-Please write immediately in French or your own language:
+1) TAKE ACTION

+Write a letter, send an email, call, fax or tweet:

 Urging the authorities to conduct prompt, independent and impartial investigations into allegations of torture and other ill-treatment he has been subjected to and bring all those suspected to be responsible to justice;

 Urging them to ensure that Bertrand has regular access to his family and lawyers and ensure he is not subjected to further torture and other ill-treatment while in detention;